paulaehab/Detect-Emotions-From-The-Posts/README.md

  you can find the model in the following folder ```Final models/deep learnig model.ipynb```

   ## Conclusion
-  the second classical machine learning which is working on XGBClassifier algorithum  was the best model between all models which gave me the best accuracy which is : 89.78%
+  the second classical machine learning which is working on Passive Aggressive Classfier algorithum  was the best model between all models which gave me the best accuracy which is :90.07%
   it approximately to 90% and it work very good to detect the following emotions ( Sad - Happy - Love - Anger - Neutral )
   so I used this model for deployment and for final results
    ## Deployment
+   I used Heroku cloud application platform  to deploy a Streamlit application to test the model on it
+   you will find the model here : https://emotion-analysis-from-text.herokuapp.com/

   ## References
   Datasets References :